cpcitor/cpc-dev-tool-chain/README.md

 #### Programming in C for the CPC is not very easy and documented

 * There are **two** main **compilers** with different way of doing things.
-* **Several tools** have to be installed (compiler, binary converter, disk image manager).
+* **Several tools** have to be installed (compiler, binary converter, disk/tape image manager and more converters).
-* There are several **output formats** (regular file on disk, cpm replacement boot sector, ROM, tape, cartridge for CPC+).
+* There are several **output formats** on CPC side (regular file on disk, cpm replacement boot sector, ROM, tape, cartridge for CPC+).
-* Manualy setups are possible following several tutorials
+* Manual setups are possible following several tutorials
  * often **specific to a development platform** (Windows only or Linux only)
  * asking to **manually install** in specific directories,
  * asking to **change system settings**